flowersinthesand/portal-java/core/README.md

 * `static App find(String name)`

 Finds an application which corresponds to the given name from the default repository.
-Use finder functions when injection by the Name annotation is not available.
-These methods are static, however, app intances are created and configured during initialization.
-So, only if initialization is done, finder functions can work correctly.
+These methods are static, however, app intances are initialized and configured during runtime.
+So, only if each app's initialization is done, finder functions can work correctly.

 * `App init(String name)`
 * `App init(String name, Options options)`